 Overview of the Securities Market Regulation

 The Qatar Financial Markets Authority (QFMA) is governed by Law No. 8 of 2012, which establishes the rights of the QFMA to regulate takeovers and mergers of public companies.
-The relevant rules and regulations issued by the QFMA are the Mergers and Acquisitions Rules of 2014, discussed in further detail in Section III.
+The relevant rules and regulations issued by the QFMA are the Mergers and Acquisitions Rules of 2014 as amended by QFMA's Board Decision No. 2 of 2015, discussed in further detail in Section III.
 Although it was initially not mandatory for listed companies to comply with the Corporate Governance Code (CG Code), the version issued by the QFMA in 2016 operated a comply or clarify principle.
 However, the most recent version of the CG Code makes it of compulsory application to listed companies.

 vi M&A in certain regulated industries